jacoby/jacoby.github.io/_drafts/2022-05-12-windows-terminal-is-cool-actually.markdown

 It was just that the terminal sucked.
 I was _okay_, I guess, but I definitely had Unicode issues, beyond the usual _"Your language predated Unicode and isn't optimized for expanded character sets"_ issues.

+(When I tried to demonstrate my issues with Unicode, however, I was demonstrating from my Terminal-having machine, with [Cascadia Code](https://jacoby.github.io/images/windows_terminal_is_cool.jpg), which kinda comes with Windows Terminal, so :shrug:)

 ### In Comes Windows Terminal

 ### Shells and Remote Connections, Oh My!